Zackry Smith was hired as an assistant football coach at Berry College in March, 2015.

 In 2006, Smith transferred to Shorter, but saw his time on the field come to an end due to injury.
 He then transitioned to coaching as a student assistant while completing his bachelor's degree in public relations.
 Smith served as a student assistant coach along the defensive line, and later completed his master's degree while a graduate assistant coach.

-He lives in Rome with his wife, Bethany Jo Smith, and his son Zackry O'Neal Smith II.
+He lives in Rome with his wife Bethany Jo Smith, his son Zackry O'Neal and his daughter Ivy Bea.